One in Christ, We Stand Against Racism

 - Created (and continue to create) ongoing partnerships with local churches and organizations of color to form relationships through social gatherings, outreach projects and worship services to learn from each other.

-- Joined with Yonkers Partners in Education (YPIE) to match RCB congregants with youth in a low-income, urban school district, many of whom are students of color.
+- Ongoing work with Yonkers Partners in Education (YPIE), in which RCB congregants with are paired with youth in a low-income, urban school district, many of whom are students of color.
 In helping the youth with academics and college preparation, church members and students are learning much from each other.

 - Ongoing sensitivity to language in worship and inclusion of music by composers of color.
 Artists of color perform regularly.